 F1.
 Reference Table

 This table stores information about reference documents used to develop the StreamNet database.
-(Back to table of contents)
+[Note: Records in this table cannot be deleted via the API.
+Also, they cannot be updated via the API after the Library has performed their processes.
+To do these tasks contact PSMFC.]
+(Back to table of contents) (Back to table of contents)